Data Analysis Exam Thoughts and Materials

 • Made a “recipes” sheet with the technical conditions for different models as well as the steps I would take for each model type (the recipes document I made with one of my cohort-mates is available here)

-• Made a DA report template that I could fill in during the exam, which included all the rubric items from 36-707 (see Table 1), copied into the relevant report sections.2
+• Made a DA report template that I could fill in during the exam, which included rubric items from 36-707 (see Table 1), copied into the relevant report sections.2

 Report Section Rubric Items